calnix/stakingPro/test/Test.md

 - user2 unstakes from tokens from vault1; but does not restake tokens
 - instead OPERATOR restakes on behalf of user2
 - vault2 checks and user2 accounts should tally as per main timeline's values

-`setEndTime`
-- use main timeline
-- transition fn checks setEndTime
-- on transition, check other fns's endTime checks
-- check claimRewards

-`setRewardsVault`
-- pick a random point in time
-- upgrade to rewardsVaultV2

 `updateActiveDistributions`
 - pick a random point in time